 - Operator: Fermentation Status

 This is a snapshot of a screen that shows the operator where five respective fermentation tanks are in the production process.
 Color-coding makes operational status discernible at a glance.
 Red means you’ve already missed the end of the run.
 Yellow tells you the process has less than 20 minutes remaining, and green indicates that the process is running with more than 20 minutes to go.
 Specifics are shown in hours and minutes.

 These are examples of the statistical process control interface available in the Sight Machine platform right out of the box.
 The value of production data in the table is the same as shown in the charts.
 The user has the option of including the table or hiding it, as in Chart B. If the user doesn’t need all 8 Nelson rules, they can eliminate clutter by hiding everything except the one they want to see.

 Design similarly when creating your own algorithms and interfaces from scratch.
 That is, build in some customization options to let the user tailor the output to be most beneficial to them.

-Please contact us for a live demonstration of how Sight Machine’s AI-driven platform and CI services can achieve these goals.
+Please contact us for a live demonstration of how Sight Machine’s AI-driven platform and CI services can achieve the true value of production data.